Uniform distribution in nilmanifolds along functions from a Hardy field: Introduction

 where $a_1,\ldots,a_k\in G$ are commuting and $p_1,\ldots,p_k\in\R[t]$ with $p_i(\N)\subset \dom(a_i)$.
 Then the following are equivalent: \begin{enumerate} [label=(\roman{enumi}),ref=(\roman{enumi}),leftmargin=*] \item $(u(n)\Gamma)_{n\in\N}$ is uniformly distributed in the nilmanifold $X=G/\Gamma$. \item $(\vartheta(u(n)\Gamma))_{n\in\N}$ is uniformly distributed in the maximal factor torus $[G^\circ,G^\circ]\backslash X$. \end{enumerate} \end{Theorem}

 \begin{Remark} Leibman actually proves \cref{thm_leib_crit} without the assumption that the elements $a_1,\ldots,a_k\in G$ are commuting.
-But for the scope of this paper, we stick to the commuting case only, especially since it suffices for the applications to combinatorics that we have in mind. \end{Remark}
+But for the scope of this paper, we stick to the commuting case because it suffices for the applications to combinatorics that we have in mind. \end{Remark}

 Closely related to \cref{thm_leib_crit} is Leibman's Equidistribution Theorem, which describes the orbit closure of polynomial sequences in a nilmanifold.

 \begin{Theorem}[Leibman's Equidistribution Theorem, {\cite[Theorem B]{Leibman05a}}] Let $G$ be a simply connected nilpotent Lie group, $\Gamma$ a uniform and discrete subgroup of $G$, and